The-Marcy-Lab-School/github-about-me-readme-template/how-to-use.md

 2. **Create a new repository**
    The repo name **must match your GitHub username exactly**.
    For example:
-   - If your username is `marcylabschool`, the repo should be `marcylabschool`.
+   - If your username is `marcylabschool`, the repo should be called `marcylabschool`.

 3. **Customize the README**
    - Open `README.md`.